franasal/Cowtopia/README.md

 1. Create a new, or modify the existent, `challenges.json` file with the challenges for the day.
 2. Define the challenges in the JSON file using the structure defined in `challenges.json`.
-3. Update the `Main.java` file to read and process challenges from the new JSON file.
-- Set the number of days to be parsed available in the `challenges.json`.
+3. Set the number of days to be parsed available in the `challenges.json`.
 That would be the length of the game:
 ```java
             // Set the number of days for the game
             int gameLength = 2; // Change this to the total number of days in the game